Ubuntu: creating the world’s best open source software platform

 OpenStack User Survey, November 2013

-Canonical works with most of the world’s leading phone and PC makers, to certify Ubuntu for use on a huge range of devices.
-As a result, Ubuntu is now available on computers for sale in over 3,000 retailers across Mexico, China and India.
+Canonical works with most of the world's PC makers, to certify Ubuntu for use on a huge range of devices.
+As a result, Ubuntu is now available on computers for sale in retailers and online across the globe.